jessekhaira/ig_clone/readme.md

 ## Description
 This web application is a clone of the core features of Instagram and was dockerized and deployed on heroku for a period of time.
 Installation and usage instructions can be found [below](#Usage).

 ## Tech Stack
-The MERN tech stack was used for the project.
-Specific technologies include:
+I built the application using a monolithic architecture, with the following tech stack:
 - Frontend:
-    - React
+    - JavaScript (React)
     - Sass
+    - HTML
-    - Redux
+    - CSS
 - Backend:
+    - TypeScript (Node, Express)
     - MongoDB
-    - Express
-    - Node
+- DevOps:
     - Docker
+- Misc:
+    - Git
+    - Bash

 ## Features
 Given that instagram is a massive application, the scope of the project was limited to the following features: